Elements: Water Features In the Landscape

 Not all pools have to be for swimming.
 A reflecting pool or still fountain can have exquisite aesthetic impact on a landscape.
 The shape of this kind of pool is not regulated by human swimming needs, so a long, linear form or a small square can create just as much appeal as a large pool.
 If you are considering creating a reflection, it’s just as important to consider what will be featured in that watery world.
 A shade structure or tree can create a stunning reflection, or a treasured piece of art.

 Falling water has an effect on a space like little else.
 It can be incredibly useful for blocking undesired noise and for creating atmosphere.
-And fountains themselves speak to the style of a space- as a focal point or a detail in the landscape, they are one of our favorite elements for instant ambiance.
+Another option is fountains, they themselves speak to the style of a space- as a focal point or a detail in the landscape.

 When adding a fountain, we consider what John calls the ‘volume button’.
 It’s true that a poorly sited or overly powerful fountain can make a real racket, counteracting the desired effect.
 Flowing water in the landscape can be understated and quiet, just enough to attract notice without driving anyone crazy.